Varsity Jacket History: Harvard Roots, Meaning, and Timeline

 Why is it called a letterman jacket?

-Because the jacket carried a big chenille letter on the chest.
+Because the jacket carries a big letter on the chest.

 (People Also Ask: “What does the letter mean on a varsity jacket?”)

-It usually marks a school varsity award, team, or milestone.
+Most of the time, it marks a school varsity award, team identity, or a milestone.

 How did varsity jackets spread to other schools?